bukalapak/snowboard/packages/snowboard-reader/README.md

 # snowboard-reader

-The snowboard reader reads as single API blueprint.
+The snowboard reader reads an input document with partials and seeds as a single document.

 ## Installation